tdewin/best-practices-guide/resource_planning/veeam_enterprise_manager.md

     encrypted with an additional private key which is unique for each instance of Enterprise Manager.
-This will allow Enterprise Manager administrators to unlock backup files using a challenge/response mechanism effectively acting as a Private Key Infrastructure (PKI).
+This will allow Enterprise Manager administrators to unlock backup files using a challenge/response mechanism effectively acting as a Public Key Infrastructure (PKI).

 -   If an organization has a Remote Office/Branch Office (ROBO) deployment then leverage Enterprise Manager to provide site